thtskaran/sanskritayam/README.md

 4. Install the Sanskritayam interpreter:
    ```
    pip install -e .
 5. Run the Sanskritayam interpreter:
     ```
     python -m skm <filename.skt>
 Replace `<filename.skt>` with the path to your Sanskritayam source file.

 ## Updating Sanskritayam

-If you've updated the Sanskritayam interpreter on GitHub and want to update your local installation, follow these steps:
+If Sanskritayam interpreter is updated on GitHub and want to update your local installation, follow these steps:

 1. Pull the latest changes from GitHub:
     ```